Mound Builders: Early descriptions

 Between 1540 and 1542, Hernando de Soto, the Spanish conquistador, traversed what became the southeastern United States.
 There he encountered many different mound-builder peoples who were perhaps descendants of the great Mississippian culture.
-De Soto observed people living in fortified towns with lofty mounds and plazas, and surmised that many of the mounds served as foundations for priestly temples.
+De Soto observed people living in fortified towns with lofty mounds and plazas and surmised that many of the mounds served as foundations for priestly temples.
 Near present-day Augusta, Georgia, de Soto encountered a group ruled by a queen, Cofitachequi.
 She told him that the mounds within her territory served as burial places for nobles.

 The artist Jacques le Moyne, who had accompanied French settlers to northeastern Florida during the 1560s, likewise noted Native American groups using existing mounds and constructing others.
 He produced a series of watercolor paintings depicting scenes of native life.
 Although most of his paintings have been lost, some engravings were copied from the originals and published in 1591 by a Flemish company.
 Among these is a depiction of the burial of an aboriginal Floridian tribal chief, an occasion of great mourning and ceremony.
 The original caption reads:

 Maturin Le Petit, a Jesuit priest, met the Natchez people, as did Le Page du Pratz (1758), a French explorer.
 Both observed them in the area that today is known as Mississippi.
 The Natchez were devout worshippers of the sun.
 Having a population of some 4,000, they occupied at least nine villages and were presided over by a paramount chief, known as the Great Sun, who wielded absolute power.
-Both observers noted the high temple mounds which the Natchez had built so that the Great Sun could commune with God, the sun.
+Both observers noted the high temple mounds that the Natchez had built so that the Great Sun could commune with God, the sun.
 His large residence was built atop the highest mound, from "which, every morning, he greeted the rising sun, invoking thanks and blowing tobacco smoke to the four cardinal directions".

 Archaeological surveys

 The most complete reference for these earthworks is Ancient Monuments of the Mississippi Valley, written by Ephraim G. Squier and Edwin H. Davis.
-It was published in 1848 by the Smithsonian Institution, which had commssioned the survey.
-Since many of the features which the authors documented have since been destroyed or diminished by farming and development, their surveys, sketches, and descriptions are still used by modern archaeologists.
-All of the sites which they identified as located in Kentucky came from the manuscripts of C. S. Rafinesque.
+It was published in 1848 by the Smithsonian Institution, which had commissioned the survey.
+Since many of the features that the authors documented have been destroyed or diminished by farming and development, their surveys, sketches, and descriptions are still used by modern archaeologists.
+All of the sites that they identified as located in Kentucky came from the manuscripts of Constantine Samuel Rafinesque.